 If either parent does not feel confident about mediation or dealing with the other parent on their own in front of the mediator, but is prepared to meet face to face with the other parent with their respective solicitors present, a round table meeting (potentially chaired by the mediator) could be arranged at either of the solicitors’ offices to attempt to reach agreement in that setting.

 It is only if out of court options will not work in the particular case that an application should be made to the court to make a determination.

 Do I need to attend court to settle arrangements for children?

 No, you will not need to attend court if one of the available out of court settlement options is pursued and is successful.

 However, if an application is made to the court, then both parents are required to attend court.
 When considering whether to make child arrangements orders, the court must have regard to the ‘welfare checklist’ set out at Section 1(3) of the Children Act 1989:

-(a) the ascertainable wishes and feelings of the child concerned (considered in the light of his age and understanding);
+(a) the ascertainable wishes and feelings of the child concerned;

 (b) the child’s physical, emotional and educational needs;